fde-capu/ft_transcendence/docs/checklist.md

  - [?]
 Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 ...I believe this happens due to malfunctioning of fake users.
  - [X] Login is kindda slow, is it some wrong timer?
+Issue #83 notes:
+ - [X] Lack of PAUSE screen.
+ - [X] Good behavior when waiting for another person to come back.
+ - [X] Winner is not correctly showing on cut-scene.
+ - [X] Entering a paused game does not show the paused screen.
+#Issue 99 related marks:
+ - [X] Match history to show partial/individual matches on Profile page.
+ - [X] Match history could show the date when the match occurred.
+ - [X] Does Game History record the timestamp?
+If so, show it on game history html.
+ - [X] BUG Game mode reverts to PONG after any match (even if it was another mode).
+ - [X] BIG QUADPONG is bouncing all walls ...?